GreatScissors/WearableComputing_GettingandCleaningData/CodeBook.md

 # Code Book
-#*All values that included std or mean in their names were included*
+##*All variables that included std or mean in their names were included*
+## each cell under the variable represents the mean of the data for each subject and each activity

-##Features are normalized and bounded within [-1,1].
+###Features are normalized and bounded within [-1,1].
-##"Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration."
+###"Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration."
-##"Triaxial Angular velocity from the gyroscope."
+###"Triaxial Angular velocity from the gyroscope."
-##X,Y,Z represents the direction
+###X,Y,Z represents the direction
-##Fast Fourier Transform (FFT) was applied on the variable names marked with an "f" in front which represents frequency domain signals
+###Fast Fourier Transform (FFT) was applied on the variable names marked with an "f" in front which represents frequency domain signals
-##std represents standard deviation
+###std represents standard deviation

+#### The variables start in third column in the TidyData.txt file data frame

 "Column #" "Variable"
 3 "tBodyAcc-mean()-X"